0mWindyBug/WFPCalloutReserach/README.md

-The default initial size of this memory(gWfpGlobal!0x198) is 0x14000 bytes. every time there is a WFP registration, this value can be expanded/modified as needed ->  memory will be re-applied, data copied, and then the original memory will be deleted. also , as you can see gWfpGlobal+0x190 is initialized with 1024 , 1024 * 0x50 (entry size) = 0x14000 , meaning g_WfpGlobal+0x190 stores the max callout id in the array / number of entries.
+The default initial size of this memory(gWfpGlobal!0x198) is 0x14000 bytes. every time there is a WFP registration, this value can be expanded/modified as needed ->  memory will be re-applied, data copied, and then the original memory will be deleted. in addition , as you can see gWfpGlobal+0x190 is initialized with 1024 , 1024 * 0x50 (entry size) = 0x14000 , meaning g_WfpGlobal+0x190 stores the max callout id in the array / number of entries.

 #### FeGetWfpGlobalPtr
 there's an exported function by NETIO that will return the address of gWfpGlobal

 ![getwfpglobalptr](https://github.com/0mWindyBug/WFPResearch/assets/139051196/707f581a-82fe-42bc-961b-85afe1887b48)

-by now , we have enough knowledge to :
+#### by now , we have enough knowledge to :
 * find the address of NETIO!gWfpGlobal (sig scan from UM or FeGetWfpGlobalPtr if you can load a driver)
 * read offsets 0x198 and 0x190 to get the array pointer and the maximum number of entries
 * traverse all entries , the address stored at offset 0x10 from each entry is the classify callout : )

 whilst this is certianly an option , and it has actually been actually used in the wild (by Lazarus's FudModule rootkit) , it's not the most reliable approach we can take .

-### NETIO!KfdGetRefCallout
+#### NETIO!KfdGetRefCallout
 there's a function called GetCalloutEntry in NETIO which is hard to not notice , reversed code below
 ![GetCalloutEntry](https://github.com/0mWindyBug/WFPResearch/assets/139051196/f7155b25-4115-45ea-8176-3b3bcb4cb105)